kennj2016/maryland/wp-content/plugins/wp-google-maps/readme.txt

 12. WP Google Maps Lite version: Store Locator Settings
 13. WP Google Maps Lite version: Store Locator Map
 14. WP Google Maps Lite version: Map Widget
+15. Select a theme for your map, or choose a theme from our theme library

 == Upgrade Notice ==

+= 6.3.15 =
+Please update your WP Google Maps version to 6.3.15 to ensure you are using the latest security enhancements.

+= 6.3.14 =
+Please update your WP Google Maps version to 6.3.14 to ensure you are using the latest security enhancements.

 = 6.2.1 =
 Please update your WP Google Maps version to 6.2.1 to ensure you are using the latest security enhancements.